Due to an explosion of information, it sometimes takes longer to sift and find pertinent data than it does to read it!

 Laury Reiken, Yoga Instructor, Personal Trainer, Fitness nutritionist – TheFitnessDish

 I would say the most important things that seniors can do to stay fit and healthy is to have fun.
 Keep moving and choose activities you enjoy, that aren’t too rough on the joints.
 Swimming is an excellent form of exercise that provides both cardiovascular and strength benefits, while not putting any unnecessary pressure on bones and joints.
 Yoga is another form of exercise that I am a huge fan of…whether you’re a child or a senior citizen, and everyone in between.
 There are countless benefits, especially for seniors.
 Yoga will help with age-related issues such as fatigue, body aches and pain, and even hormonal issues.
 It helps with balance and core strength as well which is extremely important as you become more prone to falls and injuries.
-Practicing yoga a few days a week alternating with some pool-time activities are an excellent way to stay fit, healthy and young later in life!
+Practicing yoga a few days a week alternating with some pool-time activities is an excellent way to stay fit, healthy and young later in life!

 Dr. Yolanda M.Loafer, Chiropractic Physician – DrYolandaLoafer